 Understanding Afterlife Care

-We understand this is one of the most difficult choices you will have to make for your beloved pet.
+We understand deciding on afterlife care is one of the most difficult choices you will have to make for your beloved pet.
 If you can, it’s best to make this decision before the day of your pet’s passing.
 This will give you time to reflect on what you truly want for your pet, rather than making a hasty decision while you are feeling emotional and upset on the day.

 Your pet’s final resting place is an important decision to make, and there are options to consider.
 You can choose to take your pet home to bury, either on private land or at a pet cemetery.

 Another option is cremation.
 We can arrange for individual cremation where your pet’s ashes are returned to you; there are different options for caskets to return your pet.
 Alternatively, you may not wish to have your pet’s ashes back.
 This is known as ‘General Cremation’; your pet will be cremated with other pets and honoured in a memorial area at the crematorium.
-We use a dedicated pet crematorium, and some of our staff have visited the premises to learn more.
-If you would like to speak with one of these members of staff beforehand, please call to make an appointment.
+We use a dedicated pet crematorium which has been established since 1979.

 Please refer to our ‘Aftercare Options’ guide for prices and more information on these options.
 ‘Compassion Understood’ provides more detailed information regarding these options which you may find useful: